flyteorg/flyte/docs/deployment/configuration/performance.rst

 Scaling out FlyteAdmin
 =======================
 FlyteAdmin is a stateless service.
-Often time before needing to scale FlyteAdmin, you need to scale the backing database.
+Often, before needing to scale FlyteAdmin, you need to scale the backing database.
-Check out the `FlyteAdmin Dashboard <https://github.com/flyteorg/flyte/blob/master/deployment/stats/prometheus/flyteadmin-dashboard.json>`__  to see signs of database or API latency degradation.
+Check the `FlyteAdmin Dashboard <https://github.com/flyteorg/flyte/blob/master/deployment/stats/prometheus/flyteadmin-dashboard.json>`__  for signs of database or API latency degradation.
 PostgreSQL scaling techniques like connection pooling can help alleviate pressure on the database instance.
 If needed, change the number of replicas of the FlyteAdmin K8s deployment to allow higher throughput.

 Scaling out Datacatalog
 ========================
-Datacatalog is a stateless service and it connects to the same database as FlyteAdmin, so the recommendations to scale out the backing PostgreSQL database also apply here.
+Datacatalog is a stateless service that connects to the same database as FlyteAdmin, so the recommendation to scale out the backing PostgreSQL database also applies here.

 Scaling out FlytePropeller
 ===========================

 Sharded scale-out
 -------------------
-FlytePropeller Manager is a new component introduced to facilitate horizontal scaling of FlytePropeller through sharding.
+FlytePropeller Manager facilitates horizontal scaling of FlytePropeller through sharding.
 Effectively, the Manager is responsible for maintaining liveness and proper configuration over a collection of FlytePropeller instances.
-This scheme uses K8s label selectors to deterministically assign FlyteWorkflow CRD responsibilities to FlytePropeller instances, effectively distributing processing load over the shards.
+This scheme uses K8s label selectors to deterministically assign FlyteWorkflow CRD responsibilities to FlytePropeller instances, effectively distributing load processing over the shards.

-Deployment of FlytePropeller Manager requires K8s configuration updates including a modified FlytePropeller Deployment and a new PodTemplate defining managed FlytePropeller instances.
-The easiest way to apply these updates is by setting the ``flytepropeller.manager`` value to ``true`` in the Helm values and setting the manager config at ``configmap.core.manager``.
+Deployment of FlytePropeller Manager requires K8s configuration updates including a modified FlytePropeller deployment and a new PodTemplate defining managed FlytePropeller instances.
+The easiest way to apply these updates is to set the ``flytepropeller.manager`` value to ``true`` in the Helm values and set the manager config at ``configmap.core.manager``.

-Flyte provides a variety of Shard Strategies to configure how FlyteWorkflows are sharded among managed FlytePropeller instances.
-These include ``hash``, which uses consistent hashing to load-balance evaluation over shards, and ``project`` / ``domain``, which map the respective IDs to specific managed FlytePropeller instances.
-Below we include examples of Helm configurations for each of the existing Shard Strategies.
+Flyte provides a variety of shard strategies to configure how FlyteWorkflows are sharded among managed FlytePropeller instances.
+These include ``hash``, which uses consistent hashing to load balance evaluation over shards, and ``project`` / ``domain``, which map the respective IDs to specific managed FlytePropeller instances.
+Below we include examples of Helm configurations for each of the existing shard strategies.

 The hash shard Strategy, denoted by ``type: Hash`` in the configuration below, uses consistent hashing to evenly distribute Flyte workflows over managed FlytePropeller instances.
 This configuration requires a ``shard-count`` variable, which defines the number of managed FlytePropeller instances.
 You may change the shard count without impacting existing workflows.
 Note that changing the ``shard-count`` is a manual step; it is not auto-scaling.